mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/0719_companion-on-the-raspi.md

 translate: true
 ---

-:::alert
+:::info
-This article has been automatically translated.
+To reach a broader audience, this article has been translated from Japanese.
-The original article is [here](https://developer.mamezou-tech.com/blogs/2024/07/19/companion-on-the-raspi/).
+You can find the original version [here](https://developer.mamezou-tech.com/blogs/2024/07/19/companion-on-the-raspi/).
 :::

 Hello, this is [Shoji](https://github.com/edward-mamezou).